Beverly Grove, Los Angeles: Demographics

-The median household income in 2020 dollars was $94,676, considered high for Los Angeles.
+The median household income in 2024 dollars was $119,223, among the highest for Los Angeles and the county.
 Renters occupied 72% of the housing units, and house or apartment owners the rest.

 The percentages of never-married men and women, 53.2% and 40.5%, respectively, were among the county's highest.

 Education

 Half of Beverly Grove residents aged 25 and older possessed a four-year degree in 2000, a high rate for both the city and the county.
 The percentage of residents with a master's degree was also high.

 Perutz Etz Jacob Hebrew Academy, a private elementary school at 7951 Beverly Boulevard, was the only school operating in the neighborhood.